 The adoption of online claims has continued to increase during the year, enabling more customers to claim easily and quickly, either online or through the Westfield app.
-The digital adoption rate stood at 47.5% by March 2018.
+The digital adoption rate stood at 59.3%, an increase of nearly 12 percentage points compared to last year.